RealQuestions/v2site/README.md

 # v2site
 Front end web development.
-This is the new website code, built on the version 2 engine.
+This is the new website code, built for the new version 2 engine.

 Make changes to develop branch and when happy, send a pull request... the usual.
 If you feel you can be a regular contributor & wan to join us... get in touch, there is a load of stuff to be done, not documented here yet, but will be coming on as time permits us.